shanlili/imagenet-stubs/README.md

 # ImageNet Stubs
-A tiny set of ImageNet-like images for testing pipelines
+A tiny set of ImageNet-like images for testing pipelines from Tom B Brown

 All images are licensed with Creative Commons and were found on flickr.com